getsadzeg/resume/README.md

 * C# - small experience.
 Created [cnNET](https://github.com/getsadzeg/cnNET) with it.

-* [Python](https://github.com/getsadzeg/python-codes) - I started learning python last winter, but umm..
-Well I'm still big fan of semicolons.
-I don't need python very much at this time so I have no actual experience with it.
+* [Python](https://github.com/getsadzeg/python-codes) - I don't need python very much at this time so I have no actual experience with it.

 * [Java](https://github.com/getsadzeg/java-codes) - I collected much experience in last two years, created some small projects.
 Such as: